squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

   through the optional :n:`@tvar_params` type variable parameters.

-An abstract function must be used in prefix notation if its name is an :n:`@identifier`, and in infix notation if its name is an :n:`@infix_op` (note the parenthesis around :n:`(@infix_op)` in the declaration).
+An abstract function must be used in prefix notation if its name is an :n:`@ident`, and in infix notation if its name is an :n:`@infix_op` (note the parenthesis around :n:`(@infix_op)` in the declaration).